 The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-Switching to a local credit union could be the answer.
-We admit we’re a little biased here (we are a credit union, after all!), but the data comparing banks and credit unions backs up our claims.
+There’s a lot of uncertainty during an unpredictable economy, but one thing you can be certain about is credit unions are here to help.
+Sometimes, mounting money concerns, job instabilities and other financial struggles signal time for a change — and switching to a trustworthy local credit union may just be the change you need.
+We admit we’re a little biased here (we are a credit union, after all!), but the data comparing banks and credit unions1 backs up our claims.

 1. You Can Score Lower Loan Rates

 If you’re temporarily unable to pay your bills and can’t get an extension, a personal loan or home equity line of credit could help you stay on track.
 Maybe your car breaks down and you need a new one, or you have unexpected medical expenses.
 If money is tight and you need a loan to get by, finding a low interest rate is more important than ever!

 Banks are for-profit and have shareholders to worry about.
 Credit unions, on the other hand, are not-for-profit and owned by their members.
 That’s why many CUs have lower loan rates than traditional banks.
 How much lower?
 Here’s an example from March 2021:

 You’ll pay an average of 4.77% interest on a shiny new car with a 60-month loan from a bank, and even more in interest on a used one (5.10% for 48-months, ouch!).1 Meanwhile, you can drive away in the same ride for nearly two percent less, on average, if you get your auto loan with a credit union.